CanonicalLtd/maas-docs/en/manage-account.md

 # User Accounts

-User accounts are managed from the 'Settings' page under the 'General' tab.
-In the 'Users and Keys' section the list of current users will be shown.
+User accounts are managed from the 'Users' tab of the 'Settings' page.

 ![current users][img__2.2_current-users]